Varun-Wagle/ask-your-pdf/README.md

 ├── .env                   # Contains your GROQ API key (excluded from Git) ├── .gitignore             # Prevents committing sensitive/unnecessary files └── README.md              # You're reading it!

+📄 License
+This project is licensed under the MIT License.

+🤝 Contributions
+Contributions, issues and feature requests are welcome!
+Feel free to ⭐️ the repo and open an issue.

+✨ Author
+Varun Wagle
+GitHub